thegetty/terracottas/source/views/discussion/discussion-a.md

 [^30]: Although the text itself is problematic, it contains a number of
     elements that can be linked to the activity of Archytas.
 See A.
     Visconti, “Musica e attività politica in Aristosseno di Taranto,” in
-    <span class="smcaps">Tra Orfeo e Pitagora</span>
+    <span class="smcaps">*Tra Orfeo e Pitagora* 2000</span>, pp. 463–85; for the pseudo-Archytan Pythagorean treatises, see
-    2000, pp. 463–85; for the pseudo-Archytan Pythagorean treatises, see also B. Centrone, “Il *perì nomo kai dikaiosinas* di Pseudo Archita,” <span class="smcaps">Tra Orfeo e
+    also B. Centrone, “Il *perì nomo kai dikaiosinas* di Pseudo Archita,” <span class="smcaps">*Tra Orfeo e
-    Pitagora</span> 2000*,* pp. 487–505; also A. Mele, “I pitagorici e Archita,” in *Storia della Società Italiana* 1 (Milan, 1981), pp.
+    Pitagora* 2000</span>, pp. 487–505; also A. Mele, “I pitagorici e Archita,” in *Storia della Società Italiana* 1 (Milan, 1981), pp.
     269–98; A. Barker, “Archita di Taranto e l’armonia pitagorica,” in *Tra Sicilia e Magna Grecia: Aspetti di interazione culturale nel IV secolo a.C.*, *Atti del Convegno, Napoli 1987*, ed.
 A. Cassio and D.
-    Musti (Naples, 1991), pp. 157–78; F. Cordano, “Sui frammenti poetici attribuiti ad Archita in Stobeo,” *PdP* 26 (1971), pp. 299–300.
+    Musti (Naples, 1991), pp. 157–78; and F. Cordano, “Sui frammenti poetici attribuiti ad Archita in Stobeo,” *PdP* 26 (1971), pp. 299–300.

 [^31]: Plato, *Republic* 10.614–621; <span
     class="smcaps">Breglia Pulci Doria 1987</span>, p.
-    43; for the Sirens and the cosmic music linked to them, see W.
+    43; for the sirens and the cosmic music linked to them, see W.
-    Burkert, *Lore and Science in Ancient Pythagoreanism* (Cambridge, Mass., 1972), pp. 350–68; also <span
+    Burkert, *Lore and Science in Ancient Pythagoreanism* (Cambridge, MA, 1972), pp. 350–68; also <span
     class="smcaps">Giangiulio 1986</span>, pp. 101–54.

 [^32]: For the group and the figure of Archytas, see P. G. Guzzo, “Altre